Curtiss-Wright VZ-7: Design and development

 The Aerophysics Development Corporation, a subsidiary of Curtiss-Wright, designed an "Aerial Platform" for a US Army Transport and Research Command "Flying Jeep" design competition.
 The Aerophysics design sat two in tandem between four ducted fan rotors and could also be armed with machine-guns or recoil-less rifles.

 To prove the design concept the US Army ordered two prototypes of a smaller single-seat demonstrator, the VZ-7, which were delivered to the US Army in mid-1958.
 The VZ-7 had a fuselage with the pilot's seat, fuel tanks and flight controls.
 On both sides of the fuselage the four propeller/rotors were attached, unshrouded (the aircraft did originally have shrouds, but these were later removed).
 The VZ-7 was controlled by changing the thrust of each propeller and was maneuverable and easy to fly.

 Operational history

-The aircraft performed well during tests, but was not able to meet the Army's standards, therefore it was retired and returned to the manufacturer in 1960.
+The aircraft performed well during tests but, not being able to meet the Army's standards, was retired and returned to the manufacturer in 1960.

-One VZ-7 is part of the United States Army Aviation Museum aircraft collection at Fort Rucker.
+One VZ-7 is part of the United States Army Aviation Museum aircraft collection at Fort Novosel.
 However, it is not currently on public display due to space restrictions.